Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 }
 ```

-In my case there is 3 possible situation:
+In my case there is 3 possible situations:

 1. All keys are integers.
 2. All keys are hashes.